chikuzen/GenericFilters/readme.rst

 This plugin modifies all pixel values with reference to the neighbors of them.

-Currentry, Neighbors has five functions named Minimum, Maximum, Median, Convolution, ConvolutionHV.
+Currentry, Neighbors has six functions as follows.

+All functions are supported 8/9/10/16bit planar not constant formats.

 Minimum:
 --------